Trump says women won’t be ‘thinking about abortion’ if he’s elected, casting himself as their ‘protector’ | KRDO

 Trump says women won’t be ‘thinking about abortion’ if he’s elected, casting himself as their ‘protector’

-(CNN) — Former President Donald Trump cast himself as a “protector” of women at a Pennslyvania rally Monday evening and claimed that American women won’t be “thinking about abortion” if he’s elected.
+(CNN) — Former President Donald Trump cast himself as a “protector” of women at a Pennsylvania rally Monday evening and claimed that American women won’t be “thinking about abortion” if he’s elected.

+The plea to ignore Trump’s own role in undoing national abortion rights protections is a clear signal that the former president is keenly aware of what polls show: His Democratic rival, Vice President Kamala Harris, has a clear advantage among women voters, nationally and in key swing states.
+Trump has kept the race close by countering with a lead among men.

+Harris’ edge with women is driven in part by the Supreme Court’s conservative majority, with three members appointed by Trump, in 2022 overturning Roe v.
+Wade and leading to a patchwork of state-level abortion regulations — including restrictive laws in several of the battleground states that could decide the 2024 election.
+Democrats have performed strongly in elections where abortion has taken center stage since that 2022 Supreme Court decision, and abortion rights supporters have won a series of statewide referendums on the issue, even in deep-red states.

 “I always thought women liked me.
 I never thought I had a problem.
 But the fake news keeps saying women don’t like me,” Trump said in Indiana, Pennsylvania.
 “I don’t believe it.”